|Light Rail Transit Association

 East Didsbury stop is in the cutting between Kingsway and Parrs Wood Lane to the south of Lynwood Road.
 It serves a large number of houses in the East Didsbury and Heaton Mersey areas, as well as shopping and leisure facilities including a connection to the Trans–Pennine Trail.

-City Centre to Altrincham and East Didsbury lines are shown green on the diagram.
-The Airport line is under construction and shown orange.
+City Centre to Altrincham, Airport and East Didsbury lines are shown green on the diagram.
 The possible further Stockport extension is shown brown.

 The former railway from Didsbury to Stockport Tiviot Dale station was not protected after closure.
 Mostly built on an embankment, in cuttings or tunnel, access to adjacent areas would not be good even if the route were still available.